OpenGenus/tool/README.md

 ## Requirements

-Python 3 and django 1.11
+Python 3.6 and django 1.11 (make sure to use Python3.6)

 ## Installation

 ### Setup the virtual environment
 ```
- virtualenv venv
+ virtualenv venv -p PATH/to/Python3.6
  cd venv
  source bin/activate
 ```